 In today’s workforce, companies are faced with a generation of people deeply committed to the work they do rather than loyalty to any one employer.
 Previous generations were less motivated (or able) to change jobs with the frequency we see today.
 The result?
 Those turnover costs quickly multiply as workers are more willing to go somewhere else to simply be happier or more fulfilled.

-However, deciding which talent assessment tool to use, can seem like a daunting task given the sheer number and variety of products on the market today.
+However, deciding which talent assessment tools to use, can seem like a daunting task given the sheer number and variety of products on the market today.
 Building some kind of tool in-house is always an option, if you have a team of data scientists and technical experts available to dedicate time to the project and maintain it once launched.
 Let’s assume you choose to purchase this product.
 You need to first decide what you want to assess: job fit, culture fit, a little bit of both?
-To help you get started in your exploration of options, let’s discuss a few of the biggies:
+To help you get started in your exploration of options, let’s discuss a few of these talent evaluation tools:

 While an easy tool for candidates to engage with, there is a learning curve for those reviewing results.
 HR & Hiring Managers alike report a slow ramp up for understanding results and effectively applying them to hiring decisions.
 If you choose to go this route, you will want to ensure you have a solid training plan in place to better equip your team.
-There is a lot of valuable information that can come from a tool like this, but it can be lost if your users don’t know what to do with it.
+There is a lot of valuable information that can come from recruiting and hiring assessment tools like this, but it can be lost if your users don’t know what to do with it.

 2. Wonderlic is another favorite in the assessment space due to its ease of use.
 There is a numeric rollup score (on a 1-100 scale) based on the cognitive, motivation, and personality scores.
 It’s a three in one setup, making it possible for HR and Hiring Managers to easily interpret the results and make a hiring decision.
 Fun fact: it’s the tool of choice by the NFL for its athlete evaluations.
 This tool also integrates with a long list of ATS platforms.